christiebarron/aiTextDetector/planning.md

 ## NLP and Coding Pipeline

+### Project Descriptions

+1. Your first project will focus on extracting some data and outputting it on Excel.
+2. Your second project will focus on extracting some data, transforming it, and loading it into SQL/noSQL.
+3. Your third project will focus on data visualization using web visualizations
+4. Your final project will focus on all of the above, and transformations that are augmented with machine learning.

+The project should encompass at least one of the following 5 major machine learning modalities:  regression problems (supervised ML), classification problems (supervised ML), clustering/segmentation (unsupervised ML), computer vision (object ID), Natural language processing.

 ### Datasets

 - select relevant Kaggle datasets.
 See the "datasetsNotes.xlsx" file.

+    - Can also scrape writing from websites, but there are no available classification (e.g., no guarantee writing is not machine-generated).
+Could perhaps web scrape Wikipedia snippets, LinkedIn posts, Medium.com blogs or the like.

-- select relevant APIs or develop programs to create machine-generated text
+- select relevant APIs or develop programs to create machine-generated text (i.e., the text we want to detect).

     - ChatGPT and its analogues (e.g, GPT-3.5) are one great option